xrgloria/ck3-shieldmaidens/README.md

-    [*] Adds new Shieldmaiden trait for female warriors in the court of a Pagan Norse leader [*] Appoint them via a new interaction, which gives them the Shieldmaiden trait [*] Relieve them of their duties with a new interaction, which removes the Shieldmaiden trait [/list]
+    [*] Adds new Shieldmaiden trait for female warriors in the court of a Pagan Norse leader [*] Appoint them via a new interaction, which gives them the Shieldmaiden trait [*] Relieve them of their duties with a new interaction, which removes the Shieldmaiden trait [*] Give yourself the Shieldmaiden trait via new Decisions [/list]

 [h2]Ruler (Player)[/h2]